Chad Powers

 And while they’re understandably frustrated by the lack of support they receive, they won’t let anyone tell them that wanting to help children is somehow a bad thing.

 There’s some mild language.
-(A crude hand gesture is blurred out, indicating that any harsher words would probably get bleeped as well.)
-We see a few budding romances (though it’s unclear how these will play out at this early juncture), and the school’s principal repeatedly objectifies an attractive substitute teacher.
-There’s also toilet humor.
-(The first episode shows us a regurgitating toilet and vomiting child.
-Meanwhile two other children use the bathroom but don’t quite make it to the bathroom.)
+Harsher words get bleeped, and crude hand gestures are blurred out, as well.
+There’s also toilet humor: The first episode shows us a regurgitating toilet and vomiting child.
+Meanwhile two other children use the bathroom but don’t quite make it to the bathroom.

-All-in-all, Abbott Elementary runs in the same vein as other TV mockumentaries.
-And while its humor will find appeal with fans of The Office or Parks and Rec, it’ll be a non-starter for many others.
+All in all, Abbott Elementary runs in the same vein as other TV mockumentaries.
+It’s been widely praised, being a frequent Emmy nominee in a field dominated by cable and streaming shows.
+And while its humor will find appeal with fans of The Office or Parks and Rec, it won’t get a passing grade with others.

 After a child ruins the classroom rug, Janine goes to extreme lengths to get a new one for her pupils.